Tool library: History

-The first known tool lending library was started by the Gross Pointe Rotary Club in Gross Pointe, Michigan in 1943.
+The first known tool lending library was started by the Grosse Pointe Rotary Club in Grosse Pointe, Michigan in 1943.

 In the late 70s and early 80s, what could be considered the first generation of tool lending libraries got their start.
 In 1976 a tool lending library was started in Columbus, Ohio; originally run by the city, the tool library is now operated by ModCon Living, a non-profit organization that works to preserve and revitalize homes and communities in central Ohio.
 The ModCon Living Tool Library makes available over 4,500 tools free of charge to both individuals and non-profit organizations.
 The Phinney Tool Library was started at the Phinney Neighborhood Association (PNA) in north central Seattle in 1978, and the Berkeley Tool Library was started in 1979 in Berkeley, California.
 Many of these libraries were started with community block grants.

 A variation of the tool lending library model began in Atlanta, Georgia in 1992.
 At the Atlanta Community ToolBank (now ToolBank USA), the tools are reserved for use only by nonprofits and other community-based organizations who are performing volunteer and facility maintenance projects.
 The ToolBank tool inventory is not available to individuals.

 In 2009, the community of West Seattle in Washington started the West Seattle Tool Library, which provides a wide variety of tools and resources for individuals and organizations while specifically encouraging sustainable urban living.
 In 2011, Popular Mechanics recognized "Building a Local Tool Library" as one of its top ten ways to change the world, while highlighting the West Seattle Tool Library.
 In response to that recognition, a project called "Share Starter" was created that maps tool libraries worldwide and offers a free "Tool Library Starter Kit" to any community interested in starting a lending library of their own.
 The kit includes start up guidelines, frequently asked questions, and sample documents.
 Additionally, the Center for a New American Dream published a webinar which highlighted insights from a handful of tool libraries on how to get started.